franko/gsl-shell/doc/user-manual/graphics.rst

     A scaling of the image around the point (0, 0).
 Only one numeric parameter should be supplied to indicate the scaling factor.
 For example ``{'scale', 2}`` will scale the image of a factor two.

+  **extend**
+    Shrink or expand a shape of a given amount.

+    * **width**, the size of the shrink/expansion.
+      If positive is an expansion otherwise is a shrink.

   **rotate**
     A rotation of a given angle with respect of the origin.
 This transformation can be used only in the user coordinate system.